 3.4.2 without reason, in which case the Price paid by the Customer shall be refundable.

-3.5 The PIO will not be liable, for any direct, indirect or consequential loss (all three of which terms include without limitation pure economic loss, loss of profits, loss of business, depletion of goodwill and like loss), costs, damages, charges or expenses caused directly or indirectly by any failure on the part of the Customer to comply with its obligations under these Conditions nor any delay in the delivery of the Services (even if caused by HSI’s negligence) nor will any delay entitle the Customer to terminate or rescind the Contract.
+3.5 The PIO will not be liable, for any direct, indirect or consequential loss (all three of which terms include without limitation pure economic loss, loss of profits, loss of business, depletion of goodwill and like loss), costs, damages, charges or expenses caused directly or indirectly by any failure on the part of the Customer to comply with the obligations under these Conditions nor any delay in the delivery of the Services (even if caused by HSI’s negligence) nor will any delay entitle the Customer to terminate or rescind the Contract.

 4. Payment